How to Import Advanced Custom Fields (ACF) From CSV, Excel, and XML

 Click Continue to Step 2 to move on to the next step.

-Keep in mind that your Advanced Custom Fields and Fields Groups need to be previously created and defined for posts in the ACF plugin.
+Keep in mind that your Advanced Custom Fields and Fields Groups need to be created and defined for posts in the ACF plugin prior to importing data.

 If you're not certain how to create the field groups, please review How to Create ACF Fields Groups in the Advanced Topics section below.